-I got an email today from a 19-year old guitarist from Alabama who wants to be a session guitarist, is tempted to go to Musicians' Institute in Hollywood, but is overwhelmed by the expense that would put him into debt for decades.
+I got an email today from a 19-year old guitarist from Alabama who wants to be a session guitarist.
+He wants to go to Musicians’ Institute in Hollywood, but is overwhelmed by the expense that would put him into debt for decades.
 He asked my advice, so here it is:

-School won't give you much you can't give yourself, if you're motivated.
-All the knowledge in the world is out there in books, CDs, and videos available for $0-$100.
+School won’t give you much you can’t give yourself, if you’re motivated.
+All the knowledge in the world is out there in books and videos available for under $50.

-You could be a disciplined mofo and dedicate yourself to 4 hours a day of intensely focused practice, devouring every instructional resource out there.
+Be a disciplined monster and dedicate yourself to 4 hours a day of intensely focused practice, devouring every instructional resource out there.
 Learn to play along with everything from jazz to bluegrass to classical to shredding metal.
-Study every guitarist you've ever heard of, and learn how to imitate them, so when someone says, “Give me a Jeff Beck style slow tremolo tearjerker,” or “We need a driving 12-string acoustic stomp like Leo Kottke with Busted Bicycle.” - then you know what they mean and how to do it.
+Study every guitarist you’ve ever heard of and learn how to imitate them.
+So when someone says, “Give me a Jeff Beck style slow tremolo tearjerker,” or “We need a driving 12-string acoustic stomp like Leo Kottke with Busted Bicycle.” - then you know what they mean and how to do it.

 Besides just imitating the virtuosos, you should be able to be a tasteful rhythm guitarist for many different genres, including samba, James Brown funk, Delta blues, dreamy new-age, etc.